DETAILED ACTION

 With respect to claim 7, Zhang in view of Zhang make obvious the power supply of claim 6 as set forth above.
 While Zhang does not show the details of the first voltage regulator circuit in Figure 4, the details are shown in Figures 2 and 5, and Examiner believes the disclosure intended that the details shown in Figures 2 and 5 to be used with the Figure 4 embodiment.

-Zhang discloses wherein the first voltage regulator circuit comprises: a first regulator switch (Fig. 5 Q1,D33), with a first end electrically connected to the second end of the first diode, with a second end (Fig. 5 33) electrically connected to the primary side controller (Fig. 5 35); and a first regulator diode (Fig. 5 ZD1), electrically connected between a control end (Fig. 5 base Q1) of the first regulator switch and the ground terminal (Fig. 5 ground symbol.
+Zhang Figure 5 discloses a first end (as in Fig. 5 Q1 collector) of the first regulator switch (Fig. 4 28 as in Fig. 5 36 Q1) is electrically connected to the second end (as in Fig. 5 D31 cathode) of the first diode, a second end (as in Fig. 5 Q1 emitter) of the first regulator switch is electrically connected (as in Fig. 5 33 connected to Q1 through D33) to the primary side controller (Fig. 5 35); and the first regulator diode (Fig. 5 ZD1) is electrically connected between a control end (Fig. 5 base Q1) of the first regulator switch and the ground terminal (Fig. 5 ground symbol.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement the first supply circuit as depicted in Figures 2 and 5 to implement the voltage regulator circuit functionality to meet the supply voltage Vcc requirements.

 With respect to claim 8, Zhang in view of Zhang make obvious the power supply of claim 6 as set forth above, and Zhang does not detail the second rectifier circuit in the embodiment depicted in Figure 4.
 Examiner asserts it would have been obvious to implement the second rectifier circuit with the structure of the first rectifier circuit taught by Zhang.